Brilofori/windows-server-ad-lab/README.md

 • Applying security hardening
 • Running attacks to verify whether the hardening worked

-This project does NOT include successful privilege escalation (the environment became too hardened), and I decided to keep the project clean rather than force a broken demo.
+This project does not include successful privilege escalation as initially planned(the environment became too hardened), and I decided to keep the project clean rather than force a broken demo.

 -----
 1. Lab Setup